 If the above criteria are met, then the Social Security Administration will evaluate the extent of the applicant’s limitations.
 The applicant must be either “markedly” limited in two of the following areas or extreme in one.

 - Understanding, remembering, or using information (i.e. learning, applying new knowledge to tasks, following instructions)

 - Being able to concentrate, persist, and maintain pace in order to complete tasks in a timely manner

 There are some situations where an applicant will not satisfy the functional limitations as described above because they have a highly protected and supervised living arrangement or are undergoing intense therapy.
 In these situations, the applicant’s functional abilities appear better than they would otherwise appear in real-life situations.
-The government provides that even if the above criteria is not met, then an applicant can still receive benefits if the applicant has suffered with PTSD for at least 2 years, and the applicant has only a minimal capacity to adapt to changes or demands of a basic work environment.
+The government provides that even if the above criteria are not met, then an applicant can still receive benefits if the applicant has suffered from PTSD for at least 2 years, and the applicant has only a minimal capacity to adapt to changes or demands of a basic work environment.

 Getting Disability for PTSD through a Vocational Expert

 If an applicant’s symptoms and limitations associated with PTSD are severe enough to prevent work on a full-time basis, then a vocational expert can testify that such a person is not employable.
 For example, if an individual has three bad days a month where he or she would not leave the house due to a bout of anxiety, the vocational expert can testify that such an individual would not survive the probationary employment period due to excessive absences.